SouljaBoy-tell-em/TOPICS/readme.md

 The program is able to add topics that contain messages from authorized users.
 Authorization and registration takes place due to the generation of jwt tokens and connection to the database (I used MySQL, but reconfigured for IMDB: h2.
 Username and password in application.properties).
+I limited myself to an access token, but it's always easy to add a refresh token.

 ### Testing:
 It is convenient to use POSTMAN or curl queries.